networknt/light-rest-4j/docs/content/tutorial/ms-chain.md

 Before starting this step, let's create a folder called httpschain in each sub folder under ms_chain and copy everything from httpchain folder to the httpschain.
-We are going to update httpschain folder to have connections switched to Https by changing the urls.
+We are going to update httpschain folder to have connections switched to Https by changing the urls in config files.

 ```
 cd ~/networknt/light-example-4j/rest/ms_chain/api_a